-In the last academic year, we have seen high levels of mobility where many of our new arrivals are in receipt of the pupil premium grant.
+In the last academic year, we have seen high levels of mobility with many pupils leaving and joining throughout the year.
+Over the last few years, we have seen a decrease in the proportion of pupils eligible for pupil premium attending our school.
+From 26% of pupils in 2020 to 16% in 2023.
 This has meant that we have adapted our strategy to reflect this change within our school.